pexpect/ptyprocess/docs/index.rst

 A pty also does more than a pipe.
 It keeps track of the window size (rows and columns of characters) and notifies child processes (with a SIGWINCH signal) when it changes.
-In *cooked mode*, it does some processing of data sent from the parent process, so for instance the byte ``03`` (entered as Ctrl-C) will cause SIGINT to be sent to the child process.
+In *cooked mode*, it does some processing of data sent from the parent process, so for instance, the byte ``03`` (entered as Ctrl-C) will cause SIGINT to be sent to the child process.

-Many command line programs behave differently if they detect that stdin or stdout is connected to a terminal instead of a pipe (using `isatty() <http://linux.die.net/man/3/isatty>`_), because this normally means that they're being used interactively by a human user.
+Many command-line programs behave differently if they detect that stdin or stdout is connected to a terminal instead of a pipe (using `isatty() <http://linux.die.net/man/3/isatty>`_), because this normally means that they're being used interactively by a human user.
 They may format output differently (e.g. ``ls`` lists files in columns) or prompt the user to confirm actions.
-When you run these programs in ptyprocess, they will exhibit their 'interactive' behaviour, instead of the 'pipe' behaviour you'll see using ``Popen()``.
+When you run these programs in ptyprocess, they will exhibit their 'interactive' behaviour, instead of the 'pipe' behaviour, you'll see using ``Popen()``.

 .. seealso::